Cap32/react-pan-responder/README.md

 `boolean|function`

 Fired when something else wants to become responder.
 Should this view release the responder?
-Returning `true` allows release
+Returning `true` allows release.

 ### onTerminate

 `function`

-Fired when responder has been taken by other views after a call to `onTerminationRequest`
+Fired when responder has been taken by other views after a call to `onTerminationRequest`.

 ### touchAction